Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Impact of HCI features (SQ2)

-\noindentparagraph{\textbf{Appearance features are more important towards individual similarity rather than human similarity.}} Individual similarity in terms of visual proxemics and appearance are generally reported to have a positive impact on user experience and user engagement.
-On the other hand, human similarity in terms of kinesic features and appearance report mixed or context-dependent results in terms of impact, as reproducing some human behaviours (e.g., eye monitoring, facial features) can have a negative impact in some contexts in terms of anxiety and performance.
+\noindentparagraph{\textbf{Appearance features are more important towards individual similarity rather than human similarity.}} Individual similarity in terms of visual proxemics and appearance are generally reported to have a positive impact on user experience and user engagement \cite{Benlian_2019, Yuksel_2017}.
+On the other hand, human similarity in kinesics and appearance report mixed or context-dependent results in terms of impact, as reproducing some human behaviours (e.g., eye monitoring, facial features) can have a negative impact in some contexts in terms of anxiety \cite{Rickenberg_2000} and performance \cite{Salem2011}.

-\noindentparagraph{\textbf{Computer-mediated communication can have a positive impact on user experience.}} These communicational features allow complementing communication messages through alternatives to natural language (e.g., buttons, emoticons).
-Literature proves that these techniques not only help to achieve human similarity but also can be a useful approach for other considerations like to reduce typing effort and avoid human errors (F6), which consequently have a significant impact on relevant quality characteristics of the field like the robustness of unexpected input (F9).
+\noindentparagraph{\textbf{Computer-mediated communication can have a positive impact on user experience.}} These communicational features allow complementing communication messages through alternatives to natural language (e.g., buttons \cite{Diederich_2019}, emoticons \cite{Park_2015}).
+Literature proves that these techniques not only help to achieve human similarity \cite{Guerino2020-vc} but also can be a useful approach for other considerations like to reduce typing effort and avoid human errors \cite{Jain2018-kk}, which consequently have a significant impact on relevant quality characteristics of the field like the robustness of unexpected input (F9).\\